saoron/generator-node-express-firebase/readme.md

 generator-node-express-mongo originated from v2.1.1 of generator-angular-fullstack

-    Removed all client generation (Angular tier of the stack) Added seed files to the endpoint generator
+>    Removed all client generation (Angular tier of the stack)
+>    Added seed files to the endpoint generator:
+>

-    * model.seed.json to the new endpoint folder under api/model
+>    * model.seed.json to the new endpoint folder under api/model
-    * addition to config/seed.js to load Model, Seed Data, clear any existing data in the DB, and loads the new seed data
+>    * addition to config/seed.js to load Model, Seed Data, clear any existing data in the DB, and loads the new seed data

 ## Example project